da-2005/employee-tracker/README.md

 * Inquirer package

 ## Installation
-To install the necessary packages, run the folllowing command in the terminal while inside the Main folder:
+To install the necessary packages, run the folllowing command in the terminal:
 ```md
 npm i
 ```

 ## Usage
-After installing the necessary packages, run the following command in the terminal to run the application:
+After installing the necessary packages, run the following command in the terminal while inside the Main folder to run the application:
 ```md
 node employee_db.js
 ```